 - · educational assistants or substitute teachers, or

-- Head Start teachers / assistants, or
+- · Head Start teachers / assistants, or

 - childcare setting teachers / assistants.

-Fifteen (15) semester hours of the last 30 semester hours must be earned at NMJC.
+Fifteen (15) semester hours must be earned at NMJC.
 All courses, other than General Education Requirements, must be completed with a "C" or better.
-Many four-year institutions in New Mexico require a 2.5 to 2.7 grade point average in order to transfer.

 Contact